-Some basic components of this body-instrument set are positioned hereafter : the internal vibration propagates from the source, down to the ground through the virtual trunk and the roots, and keeps the warm air in the horn thanks to its minimal flow.
+Some basic components of this body / instrument set are positioned hereafter : the internal vibration propagates from the source, through your body, down to the ground through the virtual trunk and the roots, and keeps the warm air in the horn thanks to its minimal flow.

-In other words, the expression is fully controlled when the body fades out behind the sound.
-Then, the playing process of the body-instrument set becomes flexibly driven by the musician, who can then concentrate on his musical speech since his sound is already put in place : from this point onwards, other musical features logically build up, such as articulation, nuances, rests…
+In other words, the musical expression is fully controlled when the body fades out behind the sound.
+Then, the playing process of the body / instrument set becomes flexibly driven by the musician, who can then concentrate on his musical speech since his sound is already set in place : from this point onwards, other features of the musical speech logically build up, such as articulation, nuances, rests…

 Making The Sound Ripen